kenigbolo/lossless-string-compression/README.md

 - This tool requires a properly formatted text file where each string is on a new line.

-- NPM versions lower than 6.x should ideally work but I advice to use 6.x
+- NPM versions lower than 6.x should ideally work but I advice to use 6.x or higher

 - `application/json` requests should have the key `data` in the body with a comma seperated string value